Top 10 Small Mixers For Live Performance [Updated Sept 2023]

 One thing that I wish they could fix is that when you are recording anything to your computer, the signal will be significantly decreased.

-I find many people come across the same issues and talk about them as well.
-I didn’t seem to find a solution for this yet.
-I think that’s their default setting for certain reasons.
+I find many people come across the same issues on Amazon adn other online shopping websites and talk about them as well.

-But if you are playing a live set with your DAW the moment you want to record into the software itself, you would have to manually turn up the gain every time after pressing the recording button.
+But if you are playing a live set with your DAW, you would have to manually turn up the gain every time after pressing the recording button.

 Feature Highlights